 For all other concerns there are different arrangements for people in Qld and NSW.
-If you live in these states and have a complaint or concern about a student or a registered health practitioner’s health, conduct or performance you should:
+If you live in these states and have a concern about a student or a registered health practitioner’s health, conduct or performance you should:

 In Qld, you can contact the Office of the Health Ombudsman.
 The Office of the Health Ombudsman (OHO) can be contacted via its website or by phoning 133 OHO (133 646).